Last updated: July 26, 2014 (1 month ago)

 This is a 124-acre property bordered by a mile of frontage on the Deep River on one side and almost a mile of frontage on Sandy Creek on the other side.

-The community has a mixture of housing types all based on the co-housing model, Green Businesses under development, a future Integrative Health Center, an organic farm, a community garden, neighborhood park and orchard, and 53 acres of natural area buffering the creek and river.
+The community is planning a mixture of housing types all based on the co-housing model, Green Businesses under development, a future Integrative Health Center, an organic farm, a community garden, neighborhood park and orchard, and 53 acres of natural area buffering the creek and river.
 We also have a regional greenway/bikeway crossing the property and connecting to the towns of Franklinville (1/2 mile away) and Ramseur (1 mile away) on an old abandoned rail bed.

 The property is beautiful with mountain-like topography, the river, rock outcroppings, high areas with vistas, the creek, trails, beautiful woods, and abundant wild edible and medicinal plants.